-7.1.2 Boundary conditions
+8.1.2 Boundary conditions

 QMCPACK offers the capability to use a mixture of open and periodic boundary conditions.
 The parameter expects a single string of three characters separated by spaces, e.g. "p p p" for purely periodic boundary conditions.
 These characters control the behavior of the x, y, and z, axes, respectively.
 Non periodic directions must be placed after the periodic ones.
-Examples of valid include:
+The only supported combinations are: